Target Home Decorator - A Mobile App MVP

 - Make it effortless for the user to outfit an entire room through their mobile app.

-We were on a super tight deadline, creating the prototype over the weekend in order to begin testing at the beginning of the project's second week.
+My team was on a super tight deadline, creating the prototype over the weekend in order to begin testing at the beginning of the project's second week.

 INITIAL SCREEN DESIGNS